🍇

 • Olive oil programme started 2000 by Anne-Marie Ferreira; now 22+ hectares of Tuscan varieties producing cold-pressed extra virgin olive oil

-• Estate-wide sculpture collection curated throughout fynbos gardens, olive orchards and pathways between the winery and delicatessen
+• Estate-wide sculpture collection curated throughout fynbos gardens, olive orchards, and the pathways between the winery and delicatessen

 • Tasting lounge looks directly into the fermentation cellar, offering visitors a candid view of the winemaking process